maxsitt/insect-detect-docs/docs/software/programming.md

 The latest versions of the Python scripts are available in the [`insect-detect`](https://github.com/maxsitt/insect-detect){target=_blank} GitHub repo.
 [Download](https://github.com/maxsitt/insect-detect/archive/refs/heads/main.zip){target=_blank}
 the whole repository, extract it and change its foldername to `insect-detect`.
-Copy the renamed folder to the `home/pi` directory of your Raspberry Pi, by simply dragging & dropping it into the VS Code remote window explorer.
+Copy the renamed folder to the `home/pi` directory of your Raspberry Pi, by simply dragging & dropping it into the VS Code remote window explorer (or SSH FS Workspace folder).

 If you run into any problems, find a bug or something that could be optimized, please post an [issue](https://github.com/maxsitt/insect-detect/issues){target=_blank}